The Safest Places to Stay in Mexico City

 3) Condesa = Colorful Charm

-If you’re looking for a slightly quieter neighborhood than Roma, but with similar architecture & character: try staying in Condesa.
-This is a lovely area to walk in, & here you’ll find cute day spas, quiet roundabouts flanked by historic homes, & just a generally peaceful vibe with plenty of upscale cafes & restaurants.
-Similar to Roma, boutique hotels are the name of the game here; some beautiful options include the vibrant Maria Condesa Boutique Hotel ($170+/night) & the tres chic Hotel Condesa DF.
+If you’re looking for a slightly quieter neighborhood than Roma, but with similar character: stay in Condesa.
+This is a lovely area to walk in, & you’ll find cute day spas, quiet round-abouts flanked by historic homes, & a generally peaceful vibe ~ with plenty of upscale cafes & restaurants.
+Similar to Roma, boutique hotels are the way to go here.
+Beautiful options include the vibrant Maria Condesa Boutique Hotel ($170+/night) & the chic Hotel Condesa DF ($318+), which has an amazing rooftop bar.

 The Safest Places to Stay in Mexico City, Girl Who Travels the World